DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

 **SVD**:

-Assume there is one matrix which is $m×n$ size, the SVD of the matrix can be represented by:
+Assume there is one matrix which is $m×n$ size, the SVD of the matrix can be represented by:<br>
 $$
 A = U\sum{V^T}
 $$